defold/doc/docs/en/manuals/input.md

 ./gdc
 ```

 The tool will ask you to press different buttons on your connected controller.
 It will then output a new gamepads file with correct mappings for your controller.
-Save the new file, or merge it with your existing gamepads file, then update the setting in "game.project";
+Save the new file, or merge it with your existing gamepads file, then update the setting in "game.project":

 ![Gamepad settings](images/input/gamepad_setting.png){srcset="images/input/gamepad_setting@2x.png 2x"}